apache/pekko/docs/src/main/paradox/stream/stream-rate.md

 ## Introduction

 When upstream and downstream rates differ, especially when the throughput has spikes, it can be useful to introduce buffers in a stream.
-In this chapter we cover how buffers are used in Akka Streams.
+In this chapter we cover how buffers are used in Pekko Streams.

 <a id="async-stream-buffers"></a>
 ## Buffers for asynchronous operators